EtoJules/LionGL/libs/SDL2-2.0.12/docs/README-android.md

 Activity by calling Activity.finish().

 - Android OS can decide to terminate your application by calling onDestroy() (see Activity life cycle).
-Your application will receive a SDL_QUIT event you can handle to save things and quit.
+Your application will receive a SDL_QUIT m_event you can handle to save things and quit.

 Don't call exit() as it stops the activity badly.